vinegarhq/vinegarhq.github.io/src/Installation/guides/source.md

 # Installation from source

+> If using wine 5.16+ you will need to compile Wine with the sigregrevert patch

 ## Installing Wine
 Before you can install Vinegar, you will have to install Wine first.
 You can use the guide for your distribution on the [wine wiki](https://wiki.winehq.org/Download).
 For instance, you can find guides for [Arch](https://wiki.archlinux.org/title/wine) and [Gentoo](https://wiki.gentoo.org/wiki/Wine).
 Additionally, you will need the GnuTLS library in-order for Roblox networking to function properly: